0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Stack Setup
 --------------------------------------------------------------------------------

 Actually, almost all of the setup code is preparation for the C language environment in real mode.
-The next [step](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L467) is checking of `ss` register value and make a correct stack if `ss` is wrong:
+The next [step](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L467) is checking the `ss` register value and making a correct stack if `ss` is wrong:

 ```assembly
 	movw	%ss, %dx